Status Management and Time Tracking

-In the preparation status you have access to the File Manager and the Requirements for the website.
+In the preparation status, you have access to the File Manager and the Wishes for the website.

-- Requirements: consider this a step-by-step process to create a bullet proof briefing for the design stage, containing every info and data needed to create the best website possible.
+- Wishes: consider this a step-by-step process or pre-design survey to create a bulletproof briefing for the creation, containing every info, requirement, and data needed to create the best website possible.

-Once all requirements are set and done you can switch the status to Creation, to indicate this phase of the process.
+Once all wishes and requirements are set and done you can switch the status to Creation, to indicate this phase of the process.

 This step is useful when you are working in a team.
 Like they say: Four eyes see more than two.